CyberGenieSolutions/GenieCancerHelpIOSApp/README.md

 * Swift 4

 ## Setup
-Clone or Download GenieCanHelp source code and developers need to open GenieCanHelp.xcworkspace file in XCode.
+Clone or Download GenieCanHelp source code and developers need to open GenieCanHelp.xcworkspace file in XCode.This app uses [@Firebase](https://firebase.google.com/docs/storage/ios/start/) for analytics.
+GoogleService-Info.plist is not commited to Github due to security reasons.
+Developers will have to setup Firebase on their side to make this code work.

 ## Features
 List of existing features.
 You can find details of every feature [@Functional Specification document](https://github.com/CyberGenieSolutions/GenieCancerHelpIOSApp/tree/master/docs/)